grafana/metrictank/docs/installation-deb.md

 If you access Grafana over https, make sure to use proxy mode, otherwise browsers will refuse to load content from the http datasource.

 You can start visualizing the data that's already in there by importing
-* [Metrictank dashboard](https://grafana.net/dashboards/279): visualizes all metrictank's internal performance metrics, which it sends via statsd/statsdaemon, into itself.
+* [Grafana Metrictank dashboard](https://grafana.net/dashboards/279): visualizes all metrictank's internal performance metrics, which it sends via statsd/statsdaemon, into itself.
 This dashboard will not work if you disabled statsd.
-* [Statsdaemon dashboard](https://grafana.net/dashboards/297): if you use statsdaemon, you can visualize its performance metrics, stored in metrictank.
+* [Statsdaemon dashboard](https://grafana.net/dashboards/297): if you use statsdaemon, you can visualize its performance metrics, stored in Grafana Metrictank.

-You're probably interested in loading in some fake data as well, perhaps to benchmark metrictank.
+You're probably interested in loading in some fake data as well, perhaps to benchmark Grafana Metrictank.
 A full benchmarking guide is out of scope for this installation guide, but here are some suggestions:

-* Use the [haggar](https://github.com/gorsuch/haggar) tool, which simulates independent clients, gradually appearing and sending data at randomized intervals into metrictank's carbon input port.
+* Use the [haggar](https://github.com/gorsuch/haggar) tool, which simulates independent clients, gradually appearing and sending data at randomized intervals into Grafana Metrictank's carbon input port.
 Invoke like so:

 ```
 ./haggar -agents 10 -jitter 1ms